tapjs/tapjs/src/stack/README.md

 Only useful in some niche situations, most of the time you're better off using `capture()` or `captureError()`.

+## `expandStack(stack?: string | CallSiteLike[]): string`

+Expand a stack string (either from `@tapjs/stack` or from a JS Error object) into its conventional `Error.stack` form, complete with absolute paths, indentation, and repetitive `at` prefixes.

+When a call site is source mapped, the origin source will be shown if the generated source is outside the cwd.
+If the cwd is not set on the CallSiteLike object, then generated location is always shown.

 ## `setCwd(cwd: string | undefined)`

 Set the current working directory used to shorten filename paths